docker/docs/ee/dtr/admin/configure/garbage-collection.md

 ## Review the garbage collection job log

 In v2.5, you were notified with a banner under main navigation that no one can push images while a garbage collection job is running.
 Notice how this is no longer the case with v2.6.0.
-If you clicked **Save & Start** previously, verify that the garbage collection routine started by navigating to *Jobs Logs*.
+If you clicked **Save & Start** previously, verify that the garbage collection routine started by navigating to **Job Logs**.

 ![](../../images/garbage-collection-2.png){: .with-border}

-## Under the hood

 ## Under the hood